FIWARE/tutorials.NGSI-LD/docs/extended-properties.md

 All ordinary NGSI-LD **Properties** (and **GeoProperties**) have a `value`, which is the equivalent of a JSON-LD `@value` - this mean that the `value` of a Property is just the data that is associated with a particular property.

-However, there are recent updates to the NGSI-LD specification which have introduced various extensions or sub-classes to this principle, allowing the creation of NGSI-LD properties which directly conform to
+However, there are recent updates to the NGSI-LD specification which have introduced various extensions or subclasses to this principle, allowing the creation of NGSI-LD properties which directly conform to
 JSON-LD keywords other than `@value`.

 - An NGSI-LD **LanguageProperty** holds a set of internationalized strings and is defined using the JSON-LD `@language` keyword.